-In addition to the strictly pharmacological comparison between the ultra short-acting barbiturate thiopental and the benzodiazepine midazolam, Dr. Stevens also compares the two drugs in terms of the effect that each has on consciousness.
+In assessing whether midazolam is a "similar drug" to an ultra short-acting barbiturate - such as sodium thiopental - Dr. Stevens compares the effects of midazolam and thiopental on consciousness.
 Ex.
-8-A at 24-26.
+7-A at 24-26.
 He explains, "[s]cientific models of consciousness rely on the measurement of activity in different areas of the brain and the known functions associated with them . . . consciousness is correlated to activity in brain association areas and therefore unconsciousness is correlated to lack of activity in these brain association areas."
 Ex.
+7-A at 24.

-8-A at 24.
-Dr. Stevens testifies that, unlike thiopental, midazolam does not decrease activity in the brain functions in sufficient degree to ensure the level of anesthetic depth associated with loss of consciousness:
+Dr. Stevens testifies that, unlike thiopental, midazolam does not decrease activity in brain functions to a sufficient degree to ensure the level of anesthetic depth associated with loss of consciousness:

 - i.
 Studies show a link between unconsciousness, anesthesia, and decreased activity in brain association areas. - ii.
 Thiopental and other barbiturate anesthetics decrease activity in these brain association areas, and are potent in decreasing the BIS value which is associated with depth of anesthesia. - iii.
-There are few studies of midazolam's depth of anesthesia because midazolam cannot produce the same anesthetic effects as thiopental on the brain, and midazolam is less potent in reducing BIS values. - iv.
-Scientific studies show that a cautious and conservative approach is warranted in positing an 'anesthetic' action of midazolam, as a significant number of patients are found to be under-anesthetized and conscious during surgery even when using the strongest general anesthetic agents are used.
+There are few studies of midazolam's depth of anesthesia because midazolam cannot produce the same anesthetic effects as thiopental on the brain, and midazolam is less potent in reducing BIS values.